Friday, September 24, 2010

 There's a peculiar Internet subculture of amateur home pianists taping themselves playing the S.E.F.
 "Love Theme” and then posting it online:

-What’s not well-known about the love theme is that there’s a version of the song with lyrics called “For Just A Moment” performed as a duet between Amy Holland, who was the wife of Doobie Bro Michael McDonald, and Donny Gerrard, who was in the early-70s Canuck power-ballad pioneers Skylark with – surprise! – David Foster.
-(Skylark had a hit single back in 1972 with “Wildflower,” which was later sampled by, get this, 2PAC Shakur.)
+What’s not well-known about the love theme is that there’s a version of the song with lyrics called “For Just A Moment” performed as a duet between Amy Holland, wife of Doobie Bro Michael McDonald, and Donny Gerrard, who in the early-70s fronted Canuck power-ballad pioneers Skylark with – surprise! – David Foster.
+(Skylark had a hit single back in 1972 with “Wildflower,” which was later sampled by 2PAC.)
 For the S.E.F. soundtrack, Foster enlisted a Murderer’s Row of mullets: Chicago songwriter/producer Richard Marx, Massachusetts guitarist Billy Squier, British guitarist John Parr, Seattle saxophonist Kenny G, and, for some reason, Yes lead singer Jon Anderson and The Tubes’ Fee Waybill.

 Here’s the video: